-Although this may not cause problem for most people, those who have asthma or other lung disease may suffer from hard breathing.
+Although this may not cause a problem for most people, those who have asthma or other lung diseases may suffer from hard breathing.

 Stress can also affect reproductive systems of both male and female.
-It can affect testosterone and sperm production and its maturation, and impotence on males.
+It can affect testosterone and sperm production and its maturation, and impotence in males.

-On females, stress can cause irregular menstrual cycle and painful menstruation.
+On females, stress can cause an irregular menstrual cycle and painful menstruation.

 Above all, women may become less interested in sexual activity.

-The effect of stress on the psychological aspect are also many.
+The effect of stress on the psychological aspect is also many.

-Stress can lead to a more problematic state called depression, anxiety disorders, problem in cognitive functioning, and the most popular is personality changes.
+Stress can lead to a more problematic state called depression, anxiety disorders, the problem in cognitive functioning, and the most popular are personality changes.